 Adding Soft Layers to the Painted Sofa Table

+Next, the whites and creams are all randomly spooned onto a paper plate for easier painting.
 The rest of the wood sofa table is painted in these off-white and creams using a random painting technique.
 Drop your brush onto the plate, bounce around between the three colors and proceed to paint the table.
 The colors tend to blend together nicely and create a soft watercolor appearance in some areas.
 Then distress the entire painted sofa table with a fine grit sandpaper.